zmanion/CVE/CNA_Rules_changes.md

 ## Highlights

 ### 1 "Governance" content moved to a separate document
 The revised CNA Operational Rules are focused on administering and managing CNAs and assigning CVE IDs and publishing and maintaining CVE Records.
 The governance rules have been moved to (where?).
+Formerly Sections 3, 5, and 6 ("Root CNAs," "Secretariat," and "Program Root CNA") have been removed from this document.

 | Old | New |
 | :--- | :--- |